 Is there a way to invest in Cambodia’s small companies without expensive carry fee’s, or high minimum requirements?

 There will be soon.
 More on this in future letters.

 There are residency and passport considerations for the right amount of investment, from the right person, made through the right channel.
 However, like many emerging market opportunities, these often only appear with strong connections to local partners.

 Obtaining a Cambodian second passport is something that most people do not have the channel to obtain.
-You need close connections to the right people, and it is a requirement that you invest in Cambodia.
+You need close connections with the right people, and it is a requirement that you invest in Cambodia.
 Real power rules.
 Gold is accepted as payment.
 Whoever has the biggest guns rules the country.
-Corruption and crony capitalism exist.
-This is reality in a true frontier market.
+Corruption and crony capitalism exists.
+This is a reality in a true frontier market.

 If you do manage a Cambodian passport, you’ll be an official member of ASEAN – which will open up work and investment opportunities in 2015.
 For example, you’ll be able to own 70% of a Thai company through a Cambodian Passport, or a Singapore company.
 Of course, you could obtain 100% foreign ownership with proper structuring of a BOI company.

 For now, I’ll leave Cambodia.
 The good parts just couldn’t seem to outweigh the bad and the ugly.